andrenrwn/dayplanner/README.md

 This simple work day scheduler allows users to enter some text into an hourly time slot.

-It uses jQuery and Bootstrap to provide element formatting and navbar features.

 ## Features

 - It can function as a daily planner or scheduler